 We’re also happy that Tom opened the forum and asked for engagement from the community, and he was very receptive to it.
 Which shows in the follow-up video that he released.

 In the video, he acknowledges that the list of malware domains used in his test are not the best domains to use.
-He decided to rerun the test for Cisco Umbrella’s MSP portal with the same domain list since he used OpenDNS originally.
-Their score was over 50% the second time.
+He decided to rerun the test for the Cisco Umbrella MSP portal with the same domain list since he used OpenDNS originally.
+The Cisco Umbrella score was over 50% the second time.
 However, as you can see from what we’ve outlined above, a good score on this test only demonstrates that at some point these companies added old lists to their software.

 If you're interested in learning more about how our AI categorization works, watch our on-demand webinar Advanced Threat Identification.